laromicas/datoso_seed_base/README.md

 $ ./init.sh [new_name]   #e.g. ./init.sh newnointro

 ```
-This created a new folder with the name `datoso_seed_newnointro` with a scaffold to begin.
+This creates a new folder with the name `datoso_seed_newnointro` with a scaffold to begin.

 ## TODO